d9zero/reading-notes-1/class-02.md

 # Class-01 reading Notes

-### things thought durring reading
+### things thought during reading
-JavaScrips makes most things happen in a project where as css just makes it all prettytgit
+JavaScript makes most things happen in a project where as css just makes it all pretty.

 ### links to 102 notes on some chapters